akkartik/teliva/README.md

   they have access to a (color, UTF-8) text-mode window for printing text to, and a keyboard for reading unbuffered keystrokes from.

-- Teliva doesn't use files, so the `require` keyword no longer makes sense.
+- Teliva doesn't use files for source code, so the `require` keyword no longer makes sense.
 You get some libraries preloaded (see below).
 Beyond those, apps should include all Lua code they want to use.
 There's no affordance for adding native (non-Lua) libraries.

 - I want to provide sandboxed access to system resources (file system, network, etc.) which will likely create incompatibilities with the standard